limitedeternity/DataStructures/3LinkedLists/Lesson 5 (Linked lists).md

 ### Singly vs Doubly Linked lists

 > Singly linked lists only hold a reference to the next node.
-In the implementation you always maintain a reference to the **head** of the linked list and a reference to the **tail** node for quick additions/removals.
+In the implementation you always maintain a reference to the **head** of the linked list for quick additions/removals and – optionally – a reference to the **tail** for maintaining a circular link.

 > In a doubly linked list each node holds a reference to the next and previous nodes.
 In the implementation you always maintain a reference to the **head** and the **tail** of the doubly linked list to do quick additions/removals from *both ends* of your list.